smartoptics/sosnmp/docs/source/upgrade.rst

 .. important::

-   We only published 6.1.3 release, and we are not planning to publish any more 6.1 releases.
-The 6.1.3 release was published to ensure smooth transition for users who are still using the 4.x/5.x/6.0 releases.
+   We only published releases >=6.1.3, and we are not planning to publish any more 6.1 releases.
+Those releases were published to ensure smooth transition for users who are still using the 4.x/5.x/6.0 releases.

-   We consider the 6.1.3 release as a stepping stone to the 6.2 releases, so please don't stay with them for long.
+   We consider those releases as a stepping stone to the 6.2 releases, so please don't stay with them for long.

 Upgrade to 6.2 Releases